 You will also get a lot more comment spam.
-Both of these have a negative effect on your blog.
+Both of these can have a negative effect on your blog.

-However, you can manage these problems quite easily.
+But, you can manage these problems quite easily.
 All you need to do is to change your settings so you can moderate all your comments.

 On WordPress, the settings are in the Discussion tab.
 Similar parameters are an option on almost all blogging platforms.